 The boiler contains ceramic fiber materials.
-Use care when handling these materials per instructions on page 97.
+Use care when handling these materials per instructions on page 85.
 Failure to comply could result in severe personal injury or death.

-See the figures on page 103 for the references below.
+See the figures on page 91 for the references below.

-- 1. Use a 10 mm wrench or socket to remove the six or eight M6 nuts (items 11 & 14) that secure the burner access cover (item 1) to the heat exchanger cover plate (item 5). - 2.
-Use the handle to remove the burner access cover. - 3.
-Use a 10 mm socket or wrench to remove the M6 nuts securing the burner. - 4.
+- Use a 10 mm wrench or socket to remove the six M6 nuts (item 11) that secure the burner access cover (item 1) to the heat exchanger cover plate (item 5). - 2.
+Remove the burner access cover. - 3.
+Use a 10 mm socket or wrench to remove the five M6 nuts securing the burner. - 4.
 Use caution when removing the burner.
 Pull it directly up and out.